-The results are based on Tobit models that take the censoring of the dependent variable into account and regress the various standardized (mean =0 and SD=1) outcome scores on a dummy variable that takes on the value of 1 if the child received 'working memory training' and 0 otherwise.
+This table shows the estimates of the treatment effect of working memory training on the standardized (mean = 0 and SD = 1) outcome scores for geometry, reading, Raven's IQ and performance in the go/no-go task when we additionally control for computer use in classes.
+The results are based on least squares models that regress the various outcome scores on a dummy variable that takes on the value of 1 if the child received 'working memory training' and 0 otherwise.
 The regression also includes school fixed effects, the baseline outcome score (W1), and further controls (see Section 1.5 for details).
-W2, W3, and W4 refer to the evaluation waves shortly after, 6 months after, and 12-13 months after the working memory training period.
-Standard errors in parentheses are clustered at the classroom level. \ p<0.10, \\ p<0.05, \\\ p<0.01.
-The coefficients in the first row show the treatment effect (as a fraction of a standard deviation).
-It turns out that all coefficients that were significant in the least squares regression (see Tables S2 and S3) are also significant in the Tobit estimation.
+W3 and W4 refer to the evaluation waves 6 and 12-13 months after the working memory training period.
+The coefficients in the first row are point estimates showing how working memory training changes the outcome scores indicated at the top of the table (as a fraction of a standard deviation) relative to the control group.
+Standard errors in parentheses are clustered at the classroom level. p<0.10, p<0.05, p<0.01.
+Compared to Tables S4 and S5, the coefficients in the first row of this table remain highly significant when we control for computer use.